-Jen is the Program Coordinator at the Entrepreneurial Institute, where she oversees the Leslie eLab operations and provides administrative support for the Institute's senior leadership.
+Jen is the Operations Manager at the Entrepreneurial Institute, where she oversees the Leslie eLab operations and provides administrative support for the Institute's senior leadership.
 She is a returned Peace Corps Volunteer and recently worked at the UN World Food Programme.
 Jen holds an M.A. in International Relations from St. John’s University.

 Our Guardians & Interns

-Wiggin and Dana is a full-service law firm with 150 lawyers that represents clients throughout the country and abroad from our offices in Connecticut, New York and Philadelphia.
+Wiggin and Dana is a full-service law firm with 150 lawyers that represents clients throughout the country and abroad from our offices in Connecticut, New York, Philadelphia, Washington DC, and Palm Beach.

 Techstars is the global ecosystem that helps entrepreneurs build great businesses.
 With 13 programs worldwide, Techstars' mentorship-driven accelerators fund the best companies in the most entrepreneurial communities.